2018-19 Departmental Plan

 - Percentage of presentations to stakeholder or target groups that were received positively.

 Program Inventory Complaints Resolution Concordance between the Departmental Results Framework and the Program Inventory, 2018‑19, and the Program Alignment Architecture, 2017‑18 2018–19 Core Responsibilities and Program Inventory 2017–18 Lowest-level program of the Program Alignment Architecture Percentage of lowest-level Program Alignment Architecture program (dollars) corresponding to the program in the Program Inventory Core Responsibility 1: Independent oversight of the Military Police Complaints Resolution Complaints Resolution 100%

 Supporting information on planned expenditures, human resources, and results related to the MPCC’s Program Inventory is available in the GC InfoBase.

 Supplementary Information Tables

-The following supplementary information tables are available on the MPCC website:
+The following supplementary information tables will be available on the MPCC website: